CHTC/chtc-website-source/file-avail-s3.md

 as the version of HTCondor running on the execute machines support jobs that use S3 URLs.

-Data in CHTC S3 buckets are owned by the user, and only the user's own jobs can access these files (unless the user specifically modifies their buckets to make files available for other users).
+Data in CHTC S3 buckets are owned by the user or a set of users, and only the user's (or users') own jobs can access these files.

 # 2. Staging Large Data

 In order to stage data in an S3 bucket for use on CHTC's HTC system:

 - **Get a S3 bucket**: S3 buckets are available by request.
 - **Reduce file counts**: Combine and compress files that are used together.
 - **Use the transfer server**: Upload your data via our dedicated file transfer server.
 - **Remove files after jobs complete**: Our S3 buckets are quota controlled and not backed up.

 ## A. Get a S3 Bucket

 CHTC S3 buckets are granted by request.
 If you think you need a S3 bucket, email CHTC's Research Computing Facilitators (chtc@cs.wisc.edu).

 ## B. Reduce File Counts

-Data placed in S3 buckets
-should be stored in as few files as possible (ideally, one file per job).
+Data placed in S3 buckets should be stored in as few files as possible (ideally, one file per job).
 Similarly, large output should first be written to the job working directory then compressed in to a single file before being transferred back to an S3 bucket at the end of the job.

 To prepare job-specific data that is large enough and exists as multiple files or directories (or a directory of multiple